-No applications will be accepted after July 31, 2019, for Fiscal Year 2019.
+No applications will be accepted after March 31, 2023, for Fiscal Year 2023.

-APPLICATION REVIEW INFORMATION
+E. APPLICATION REVIEW INFORMATION

-Goals and Objectives: Goals and objectives are clearly stated and program approach is likely to provide maximum impact in achieving the proposed results.
+Program Planning/Ability to Achieve Objectives: Goals and objectives are clearly stated and program approach is likely to provide maximum impact in achieving the proposed results.

-Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS is confident of its ability to undertake the program.
+Organizational capacity and record on previous grants: The organization has expertise in its stated field and PAS Honduras is confident of its ability to undertake the program.
 This includes a financial management system and a bank account.

-Quality and Feasibility of the Program Idea: The program idea is well developed, with detail about how program activities will be carried out.
+Quality and Feasibility of the Program Idea: The program idea is well developed, with detail about the program activities proposed and how they will be carried out.
 The proposal includes a reasonable implementation timeline.